xuhao1/RealFlightBridge/Readme.md

 ![](./docs/rf_settings.jpg)

 # Manual to link Betaflight to RealFlight
+To use BetaFlight with RealFlight, please refer to [this guide](https://github.com/xuhao1/betaflight/blob/improve-sitl/docs/SITL/Readme.md).

 # Protocol
 The detailed protocol for Realflight (FlightAxis Link) is summarized in [doc](./docs/realflight_protocol.md).